New Fed Chair Kevin Warsh: What Day Traders Need to Know

 June 10 — May CPI Release: One week before the FOMC meeting, the May CPI report drops.
 If it shows continued acceleration above 3.8%, it hardens the "hold or hike" narrative and increases volatility heading into the meeting.
 If it cools, rate-cut expectations revive and markets could rally into June 16.
 This data point is arguably more important than the meeting itself for short-term positioning.

-For a detailed breakdown of how to trade around Fed Chair press conferences specifically — including the three-phase entry framework our team uses — see our strategy guide for trading Fed Chair speeches.
+For a detailed breakdown of how to trade around Fed Chair press conferences specifically — including the three-phase entry framework this guide uses — see our strategy guide for trading Fed Chair speeches.

 The Powell Overhang: Why He's Staying and Why It Matters